Mother Teresa: Miracle and beatification

 The process of canonisation requires the documentation of a miracle resulting from the intercession of the prospective saint.
 In 2002 the Vatican recognised as a miracle the healing of a tumour in the abdomen of Monica Besra, an Indian woman, after the application of a locket containing Teresa's picture.
 According to Besra, a beam of light emanated from the picture and her cancerous tumour was cured; her husband and some of her medical staff, however, said that conventional medical treatment eradicated the tumour.
 Ranjan Mustafi, who told The New York Times he had treated Besra, said that the cyst was caused by tuberculosis: "It was not a miracle ...
 She took medicines for nine months to one year."
-Even though Monica believed in the miracle, Besra's husband, "My wife was cured by the doctors and not by any miracle [...]
+Even though Monica believed in the miracle, Besra's husband did not: "My wife was cured by the doctors and not by any miracle [...]
 This miracle is a hoax."
 Besra said that her medical records, including sonograms, prescriptions and physicians' notes, were confiscated by Sister Betta of the Missionaries of Charity.
 According to Time, calls to Sister Betta and the office of Sister Nirmala (Teresa's successor as head of the order) produced no comment.
 Officials at Balurghat Hospital, where Besra sought medical treatment, said that they were pressured by the order to call her cure miraculous.

 During Mother Teresa's beatification and canonisation, the Vatican studied published and unpublished criticism of her life and work.
 Christopher Hitchens and Chatterjee (author of The Final Verdict, a book critical of Mother Teresa) spoke to the tribunal; according to Vatican officials, the allegations raised were investigated by the Congregation for the Causes of Saints.
 The group found no obstacle to Mother Teresa's canonisation, and issued its nihil obstat on 21 April 1999.
 Because of the attacks on her, some Catholic writers called her a sign of contradiction.
 Mother Teresa was beatified on 19 October 2003 and was known by Catholics as "Blessed".